ngregorich/term19/README.md

 - [Serial](https://www.decisivetactics.com/products/serial/) - macOS
 - [GNU Screen](https://www.gnu.org/software/screen/) - macOS / Linux

 This project started out as an evaluation of whether [Node.js](https://nodejs.org/en/) was a reasonable alternative to [Python](https://www.python.org/) to create deployable serial port automation, logging, and data visualization applications.
-The JavaScript guys seem to be super productive *and* having fun.
+The JavaScript folks seem to be super productive *and* having fun.
 Could I? \[Spoiler: yes.\]

 There are seemingly [many](https://xtermjs.org/) SSH and terminal sharing Node.js projects, but none for serial ports were found.